-At the time of publication, Birmingham and Leeds will implement charging Clean Air Zones in January 2020 (Class D and B respectively), with other cities such as Sheffield, Manchester and Bath considering introducing charging CAZ.
+At the time of publication, Bath and Birmingham will introduce charging Clean Air Zones (CAZ C & D respectively) in 2021, with Manchester, Portsmouth and Newcastle considering the introduction of charging CAZ.
 Where vehicles do not meet the minimum emissions standards, they will be charged to enter.
 Charges for access to different CAZs are set at a local level and may differ for the same vehicle class across the country.

-A national vehicle checker is being developed to enable drivers to find out if their vehicle will be subject to charge in Clean Air Zones.
+A national vehicle checker is being developed to enable drivers to find out if their vehicle will be subject to charge in Clean Air Zones: www.gov.uk/check-clean-air-zone-charge

 Vehicles retrofitted with CVRAS approved technologies will not be subject to charge for entering charging CAZ.